 You know, it's just decimating schools that were kind of bad already.

-you again another another leftist oriented policy and and on top of what welfare did to the black family and the Great Society and all these things where the government became the substitute for the father and it and and paying for all these illegitimate kids to be born and raised without without a father it was very destructive.
+Another leftist-oriented policy on top of what welfare did to the black family and the great society and all these things where the government became the substitute for the father and paying for all these illegitimate kids to be born and raised without a father, it was very destructive.

 Okay.

-Let's go forward to November 7th couple days after the election.
+Let's go forward to November 7th, a couple days after the election.

-No matter who wins you've just told us neither one of them excite you no what are you gonna do?
+No matter who wins, you've just told us neither one of them excite you.

 You said there's nothing for you.

-I'm gonna go to work and and and and I'm still maintain mine.
+I'm going to go to work and I'm going to still maintain mine.

 Damn straight.

-You're gonna go to work and you're gonna work as hard as is required to overcome whatever obstacle policies either one of these two people put in your way.
+You're going to go to work and you're going to work as hard as is required to overcome whatever obstacle policies either one of these two people put in your way.

-And you know and and uh and you're gonna go about trying to enjoy your life the best way you can despite the fact there's nobody in Washington that inspires you.
+And you're going to go about trying to enjoy your life the best way you can, despite the fact there's nobody in Washington that inspires you.

-And it's, you know, like I said, it's just the way it is.
+And like I said, it's just the way it is.

 So I just keep on working hard.